-· Cost: Companies that move to the cloud often vastly reduce the amount they spend on IT operations, since the cloud providers handle maintenance and upgrades.
-Various IT costs can be saved from purchasing software licenses and subscribing to maintenance.
+- · Cost: Companies that move to the cloud often vastly reduce the amount they spend on IT operations, since the cloud providers handle maintenance and upgrades.
+Purchasing software licenses and subscribing to maintenance minimizes various IT costs.
 Instead of keeping things up and running, companies can focus more resources on critical business needs such as, developing new products or improving existing ones.

 What Are the Main Challenges of Migrating to The Cloud?

-· Data integrity: After data is transferred, the next step is making sure data is intact and secure and has not leaked during the process.
+- · Data integrity: After data is transferred, the next step is making sure data is intact and secure and not leaked during the process.